Charger1423jr/ASE220-Midterm-Project/README.md

 Preston Jackson - Work Completed:
   Get Modals to save data and post them as Sticky Notes on Page (Similar to Animal Card Project)

-Work to Be Completed:
+Cleyton Shelton - Work Completed:
-  Create About Page
+  Finished the About Page